-Best Lead-Free Hunting Ammunition: Is Copper the New Lead?
+Best Lead-Free Hunting Ammo: Is Copper the New Lead?

-There are many benefits to switching to lead-free ammunition.
-Whether you live in California and it’s required for hunting, or you just want something cleaner and less barrel fouling, copper and monolithic bullets are the way to go.
+Thousands of hunters are already experiencing the benefits of switching to lead-free ammunition.
+Whether you live in California where it’s required for hunting – or, like me, just want cleaner performance with less barrel fouling – copper (aka monolithic) bullets are the way to go.

-You can find the best lead-free hunting ammo, Barnes VOR-TX, HERE.
-Or you can keep reading about all of my favorite options in a variety of calibers.
+You can find Barnes VOR-TX, which is the best lead-free hunting ammo, HERE.
+Or you can keep reading to learn all of my favorite lead-free hunting options in a variety of calibers.

 Recommended Lead-Free Hunting Ammunition